rajivkris/AI_Adversarial_Search/README.md

-# Build an Adversarial Game Playing Agent
+# Adversarial Game Playing Agent

 NOTE: The project is played on a 9x11 grid instead of a 7x7 grid.